dsgallups/trotcast/README.md

 A sender handle for the broadcast channel that allows sending messages to all receivers.

 You can clone senders.
 If you need another `Receiver`, you can call `Receiver::spawn_rx`.

+Senders will lock a `RwLock` when writing.
+I tried to not do this.
+If this behavior is undesirable, and you are aware of a better solution, please let me know!

 ---